pragmatrix/Toolbox.Essentials/README.md

-Toolbox.Essentials is a .NET 4 client framework class library that contains shared code I use in nearly every of my open source projects.
+Toolbox.Essentials is a .NET 4 client framework class library that contains shared code I use in nearly every of my projects.